 His teaching background is testament to just how effective he is in the classroom, whether teaching about building homes, or creating a self sustaining garden, he knows how to get people passionately interested in anything he has to say, find out more here.

-Last year I was commissioned to photograph a number of accessories, large and small, for a local apparel company right here in Edmonton, AB.
+Last year I was commissioned to photograph a number of accessories, large and small, for Revival Apparel in Edmonton, AB.
 They were in the process of redesigning their website for a new look and needed a whole load of new products photographed.
 I delivered to them a consistent, high quality image that would really make their new website pop just that little extra!

 A water bottle really has 2 requirements.